epigen/atacseq_pipeline/README.md

     - project_path: path to the project directory for all the generated results
     - project_config: path to this file
     - genome: used genome in the project (hg38 or mm10)
-    - adapter_sequence: nucleotide adapter sequence of the used ATAC-seq protocol
+    - adapter_sequence: nucleotide adapter sequence of the used ATAC-seq protocol (used by bowtie2 if provided, can be empty)
 - downstream analysis parameters
-    - downstream_analysis: 0 for stopping after processing, 1 for executing the whole pipeline
+    - downstream_analysis: 0 for stopping after processing (and inspection of multiQC report in project_path/atacseq_report/multiqc_report.html), 1 for executing the whole pipeline including all downstream steps
     - sample_metadata: path to sample metadata file (see below)
-    - plot_by: list of metadata of interest to be plotted
+    - plot_by: list of metadata of interest to be plotted, elements need to be columns in the sample metadata file (see below) (put only 'pass_qc' for simple plots)
     - peak_support_threshold: minimum number of peaks per region, for region to be kept after filtering
     - proportion: proportion of samples within min_group that has to "express" a region to not be filtered out
-    - min_group: column in the sample metadata file that distinguishes between groups of interest (eg condition)
+    - min_group: column in the sample metadata file that distinguishes between groups of interest (eg condition), used during region filtering step to ensure that regions of interest, which are only present in subgroups, are retained (can be empty, eg '')
     - split_by: column in the sample metadata file that distinguishes between subsets of the data that should be analyzed individually
     - HVR_percentage: percentage of regions to keep as highly variable regions
 - region annotation parameters (number of bases, all integers)